sumandeb003/GraphGPS4HT/README.md

 ```
 {"epoch": 2, "loss": 0.1551, "loss_std": 0.0, "lr": 0.0, "lr_std": 0.0, "params": 509402.0, "params_std": 0.0, "time_iter": 0.0238, "time_iter_std": 0.0, "accuracy": 0.9638, "accuracy_std": 0.0, "precision": 0.2121, "precision_std": 0.0, "recall": 0.0538, "recall_std": 0.0, "f1": 0.0859, "f1_std": 0.0, "auc": 0.644, "auc_std": 0.0}
 ```

+## GraphGym Facts

+1. In the `.yaml` configuration file in `run/configs`, the parameters `share.num_splits` and `dataset.split` are useless.
+No matter what values you supply to these parameters, GraphGym picks up these values from the dataset class.
+To find the splits present and the number of graph samples in each of them, you can use `dataset.data['tran_mask']`, `len(dataset.data['tran_mask'])` and so on in `graphgym/loader_pyg.py`.
 </details>

 ## To Dos: